icebreakerone/ib1-technical-docs/docs/ops_guidelines/data_consumer_ops_guidelines.md

 The IB1 Trust Framework does not differentiate between [Data Consumers](../glossary.md#term-Data-Consumer) that access data to solve a problem internal to their organisation and those (known as [Service Providers](../glossary.md#term-Service-Provider)) which offer this as a service to other organisations.
 A [Data Consumer](../glossary.md#term-Data-Consumer) may also be a [Data Provider](../glossary.md#term-Data-Provider), the roles are not mutually exclusive.

-In a similar vein, it would be entirely normal for a [Data Consumer](../glossary.md#term-Data-Consumer) to also access [Open Data](../glossary.md#term-Open-data), and to use the [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) search system to locate data sets of interest, both open and shared.
+In a similar vein, it would be entirely normal for a [Data Consumer](../glossary.md#term-Data-Consumer) to also access [Open Data](../glossary.md#term-Open-data), and to use [Open Net Zero](https://opennetzero.org) to locate data sets of interest, both open and shared.

 ### Responsibility - Data consumption

 The definition of a [Data Consumer](../glossary.md#term-Data-Consumer) is that it consumes data from [shared data](../glossary.md#term-Shared-data) [APIs](../glossary.md#term-Application-programming-interface).
-To do this, the organisation **MUST** create cryptographic key material, and maintain a record within the [OEGS](../glossary.md#term-Open-Energy-Governance-Service) directory.
+To do this, the organisation **MUST** create cryptographic key material, and maintain a record within the [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) directory.
 It is responsible for the integrity of this key material, and **MUST** put appropriate policies in place to ensure that this material is not misused.

 ### Responsibility - Data licensing